-Salt all the vegetable overnight
+Salt all the vegetables overnight

 Reach for your biggest saucepan.

 Add the oil to the pan, then fry the mustard seeds, cumin, turmeric and nutmeg for a couple of minutes.
-Lower the heat, add the mustard powder, flour and a splash of vinegar.
+Lower the heat, and add the mustard powder, flour and a splash of vinegar.
 Stir well to make a thick paste.
 Add the remaining vinegar and 100ml water, stirring all the time to make a paste.
 Add apples, mangoes, sugar, garlic, oregano and bay leaves.
 Cook for 2–3 minutes.